3 Retirement Accounts for Your Side Gig Money

 If you’re earning a considerable amount of money from your side gig and are looking to sock away as much money as possible, a solo 401(k) might be your best option.
 However, a SEP-IRA is much easier to set up, and it still offers a sizable maximum contribution.

-Technically, the maximum SEP-IRA contribution is the same as with a solo 401(k), or $61,000 for 2022.
+Technically, the maximum SEP-IRA contribution is the same as with a solo 401(k) — or $61,000 for 2022 and $66,000 in 2023.
 But SEP-IRAs have a separate limit of 25% of your net self-employment income.
 You can only contribute the lesser of these two limits, meaning that in many cases, you’ll be able to put more into a solo 401(k) than a SEP-IRA.
 But unless you’re pulling down serious money from your side gig, you’re unlikely to hit that higher limit anyway.
 Plus, with a SEP-IRA, you don’t have to perform the sometimes-tricky calculation as to your maximum contribution limit.

 Beyond that, both the solo 401(k) and the SEP-IRA operate like most other retirement plans.
 You’re granted a tax deduction on the amount of your contributions, and your earnings grow tax-deferred until withdrawal when they are taxed as ordinary income.